NicolaTamanini/NicolaTamanini.github.io/GWsL2IT.md

+## Current members

-## Current members of the L2IT GW group
+The following lists the current members of the gravitational waves group at L2IT.

-More information can be found on the [L2IT website](https://annuaire.in2p3.fr/laboratory/48).
+Further information can be found on the [L2IT website](https://annuaire.in2p3.fr/laboratory/48).

 ### Permanent members